Initial Setup

 Option 2 - Alternative Installation Methods

-An alternative installation method using conda is included with the pluto-cwl repo here.
+An alternative installation method using conda is included with the pluto-cwl repo herearrow-up-right.

 Resources: